 Hear more about the program from the Blue Cross Blue Shield Association podcast, The Health of America.

 In Alabama’s rural communities, a healthcare crisis is spreading: 54 of the state’s 56 rural counties are entirely or partially classified as primary care shortage areas, meaning thousands of Alabamians lack access to primary care doctors.
-Encouraging doctors—particularly primary care physicians–to stay in rural areas is one of the goals of Blue Cross Blue Shield of Alabama’s Circle of Care program, which provides scholarships and other incentives to doctors who commit to practicing in the state.
+Encouraging doctors—particularly primary care physicians–to stay in rural areas is one of the goals of Blue Cross and Blue Shield of Alabama’s Circle of Care program, which provides scholarships and other incentives to doctors who commit to practicing in the state.
 This long-term, multimillion-dollar investment addresses a chronic problem for rural areas: doctors who move to major cities after receiving enough experience or accolades.
 Currently helping to train 30 future doctors, BCBS of Alabama expects the program to grow to 150 doctors over the next five years.

 Likewise, Premera Blue Cross has invested $60 million to address rural healthcare needs in Washington and Alaska.
 In Washington, 14 percent of residents live in remote or rural areas, and in Alaska, 43 percent.
 There are several challenges common to both states, such as finding and keeping physicians, nurses and behavioral health practitioners needed to care for and treat patients.
 If one physician or nurse decides to move, it can precipitate a healthcare coverage crisis.